ThinkEQ/assembly-solutions-ltd/src/pages/product/agricultural-looms.md

         order to get you exactly what you want and to ensure we can continue to support you after any sales have been made, we aim to get to know your requirements inside and out.
   - type: column
     column:
+      title: "When working with ASL, you can expect: "
+      text: |-
+        * Free help with loom design
+        * Free technical support
+        * ISO9001 Quality products
+        * Value for money
+        * Five star service
+  - type: column
+    column:
       title: What our customers think